Insider Inspiration for visiting Paris with Teenagers by Paris Teens

 Musée du Quai Branly (museum of art and civilisations of Africa, Asia, Oceania and the Americas) – interesting living wall and gardens as well as permanent collection in another spectacular architect designed building (Jean Nouvel).

-Catacombs – an underground warren of bones and skulls moved from overflowing cemeteries in the 13th century.
+Catacombs – an underground warren of bones and skulls removed from overflowing cemeteries in the 13th century.
 Need to book and go early as queues get huge.

 TOP TIP!
 Always carry a Student Card as many (most) historical buildings/museums are free/reduced for students, particularly from the EU.
 A passport/ID is not enough, it really has to be a student card.